rwxrob/zet/20210502004642/README.md

   other assets should go into their own `asset` Zettelkasten (and repo) because they usually will be referenced by many other Zettels.

-* I also refrain from linking between zettels preferring instead to encourage searching and creation of different outlines that effectively compose several zettels together.
+* I also refrain from linking between zettels, preferring instead to encourage searching and creation of different outlines that effectively compose several zettels together.
 I learned early on that the same failure of hyperlinking as an unsustainable design approach